 Craig was awarded a Churchill Fellowship in 2006 to research models Indigenous of leadership in the USA and Canada.
 He has post-graduate qualifications in Management and is a PhD scholar at the University of Sydney where he is researching the implications of Aboriginal culture for public policy development and implementation.
 He holds adjunct appointments at the University of Sydney (Health Sciences) and the University of Technology Sydney (Indigenous Research).

-Letitia Hope, Deputy Chief Executive Officer / Chief Operating Officer
+TBC, Deputy Chief Executive Officer / Chief Operating Officer

 Lyndall Osborne, Executive Director, Collections